-Path Cost : Controls the path cost incurred by the port.
+Path Cost: Controls the path cost incurred by the port.
 The Auto setting will set the path cost as appropriate by the physical link speed, using the 802.1D recommended values.
 Using the Specific setting, a user-defined value can be entered.
 The path cost is used when establishing the active topology of the network.
 Lower path cost ports are chosen as forwarding ports in favor of higher path cost ports.
-Valid values are in the range 1 to 200000000.
+Valid values are 1 - 200000000.